MicWes/resize-image-api/README.md

 * To Run: `python -m flask run`

 ## Description
 * `/imgup`: receives the image file and calls the `/resize` route.
-At the end, it returns a new generated image file.
+At the end, it returns a new generated image file (image-upload-api).
-* `/resize`: is called by `/imgup` route and resizes the image file to 384x384 or according to the size received by parameter.
+* `/resize`: is called by `/imgup` route and resizes the image file to 384x384 or according to the size received by parameter (resize-image-api).